pluginsGLPI/doc/source/scim/setup_plugin.rst

    -  **None**: no security, anyone can access the API.
    -  **Basic**: HTTP Basic authentication.
 You must provide a username and a password.
    -  **Digest**: HTTP Digest authentication.
 You must provide a username and a password.
    -  **Bearer**: HTTP Bearer authentication.
-A long lived (10years) jwt token will be generated.
+A long lived (10 years) JWT token will be generated.
    -  **OAuth2**: OAuth2 authentication.
-You must provide at least a valid redirection uri.
+You must provide at least a valid redirection URI.
 We support the following flows:

       -  Authorization code.
       -  Client credentials.